 - There are trash bins on the island, use them…and that includes bottle caps.
 If you find the island beautiful please help us keep it that way.

 Facts to Know Before you Go

-- There really is no beach area, the middle of the island is covered in mangrove trees, the little sand areas are just wide enough to enter and exit the water.
+- There is no beach area, the middle of the island is covered in mangrove trees, there is just enough space for a few picnic tables and gazebos.
+The small sandy areas are just wide enough to enter and exit the water.
 The waters are so shallow that you can bring your lounge chair and place them right on the water under the shade of a mangrove tree or right in the middle of the natural pool.
 Floats are great for Cayo Aurora.